Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Centre: Arundel Tower.
 Source: Arundel Castle - Wikipedia

-A description of Arundel Tower allegedly surviving from 1635 suggests the key features of a dakhma had by then been removed and its fertile soil turned over to horticulture.
+A description of Arundel Tower allegedly surviving from 1635 suggests the key features of a dakhma had by then been removed and its no doubt fertile ground turned over to horticulture.

 The building was roofless and a garden was laid out within the circuit of its wall.
 It overlooked an orchard with ‘fruitful appletrees, peartrees, plumtrees and filberd trees’, as well as a ‘large sweet garden… within the walls